-Student organizations at Franklin University are an excellent way to extend learning beyond the classroom, meet students, and make valuable career contacts.
-Leadership, planning evaluation, and team building are skills that students can learn and practice through these organizations' activities.
-Student organizations are funded through their own fund-raising efforts.
-For a list of current student organizations at Franklin, visit www.franklin.edu/student-services/student-organizations/.
+Student organizations at Franklin are an excellent way to extend learning beyond the classroom, meet fellow students, and make valuable professional connections.
+Leadership, planning and team building are just some of the essential skills sets that students can learn and execute through organization involvement.
+For a list of current student organizations at Franklin, visit www.franklin.edu/student- services/student-organizations/.